yal103/cse15l-lab-reports/lab1.md

 ### SETUP
 1. Find your CSE 15L course-specific account [here](<https://sdacs.ucsd.edu/~icc/index.php>).
 Use this [guide](https://drive.google.com/file/d/17IDZn8Qq7Q0RkYMxdiIR0o6HJ3B5YqSW/view?usp=share_link) to reset your password.
     > Note that it may take several minutes for the password reset to take effect.
 2. Open Visual Studio Code.
+If you don't already have it downloaded, download it [here](https://code.visualstudio.com/download).

    The window should look something like this.